Hearing response

 There is or will be a lack of space in Danish ports in general.
 A phenomenon that extends across most of Europe.

-General remarks:
+General comments:

-The port's location in the growth region of the Triangle is a clear advantage.
+The port's location in the growth region of Triangle is a clear advantage.
 We consider it crucial that the port is given more space.
 Space is the new, necessary offer that ports must have on their shelves in competition with foreign, larger ports in Germany, the Netherlands, Belgium, the UK, Sweden and Poland.

 Ports like the Port of Fredericia are crucial hubs for green transition, import/export, job creation and growth.